dereknovak/RB110-LS/spot_lead.md

 RB119 SPOT Session

 Introductions
   - What is your name?
+  - Where are you in the world?
   - Where are you in the course?
   - What would you like to cover today?

 Study Guide
   - In general, you should be familiar with Ruby syntax.
 There will not be any syntax in the assessment that - you will not have seen previously in the course materials or exercises.

   - For the topics shown below, you should be able to provide clear explanations, using code snippets as - examples, and be able to identify these concepts within code snippets.

   - Different types of collections
   - Nested collections
   - Referencing specific elements in a collection
   - Looping and iterating over collections, including nested collections
   - Selection from collections
   - Transformation of collections
   - Sorting collections
   - Passing blocks to iterative methods
   - Shallow copy vs. deep copy
   - Method chaining

 DISCLAIMER
   - I am not a TA, so I can only speak from my own experience preparing/taking the exams
-- I cannot disclose specific assessment questions
+  - I cannot disclose specific assessment questions =end
-=end
 ```